intel/SGX-TDX-DCAP-QuoteVerificationService/README.md

 If you are interested in building your own attestation infrastructure please refer to below solutions:
 - [Intel SGX DCAP with ECDSA-based attestation](https://www.intel.com/content/www/us/en/developer/tools/software-guard-extensions/attestation-services.html)
 - [TrusTEE](https://github.com/confidential-containers/trustee)

+---

+# Intel® Software Guard Extensions and Intel® Trust Domain Extensions Data Center Attestation Primitives (Intel® SGX and Intel® TDX DCAP) Quote Verification Service

+## Introduction

+Quote Verification Service is a stateless server endpoint implementation that verifies attestation evidence (quote) of ISV (Independent Software Vendor) enclaves.
+It can be used as a part of [SGX attestation](https://www.intel.com/content/www/us/en/developer/tools/software-guard-extensions/attestation-services.html) process.

+Service checks, that provided evidence comes from a genuine, non-revoked SGX/TDX capable platform on given TCB level and generates appriopriate JSON report.
+Based on that report and by verifying additional evidences (like: MRSIGNER, MRENCLAVE) client can decide whether to trust this enclave or not.

 ### Service architecture overview